Jupiter Mines (JMS) H2 2025 earnings summary

 H2 2025 earnings summary

-Achieved record operational and sales performance at the Tshipi manganese mine, with mining volumes reaching 15 million bcm and sales of 3.6 million tonnes, the highest in the mine's history.
+Achieved record operational and sales performance at Tshipi manganese mine in FY25, with highest-ever mining volumes (15 million bcm), materials processed (3.72 million tonnes), and sales (3.6 million tonnes).

 Group net profit after tax rose to $39.9 million, up from $38.9 million in FY24, with underlying EBITDA of $43.3 million.

-Declared total FY25 dividends of $29.4 million, equating to a yield of approximately 6% at the current share price.
+Declared total FY25 dividends of $29.4 million, maintaining a strong track record of shareholder returns.

 Financial highlights